-Do you believe that one of the best ways to learn is by using a variety of activities, including games?
+Do you believe that one of the best ways to learn in middle school is by using a variety of games and activities?
 If so, then we agree!

 While any game that helps kids learn is a winner in my book, I have some wonderful middle school games and activities I’ve created to use at home or in the classroom.